speakcareers/tech-interview-prep-guide/docs/week-1/resume-screening/resume-rubric.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Resume rubric

-On the next page, called `Challenge: Update your resume`, we'll share the Speak\_ resume template with you so that you can complete it and submit it.
+On the lesson called `Challenge: Update your resume` in this module, we'll share the Speak\_ resume template with you so that you can complete it and submit it.

 For Speak\_ to attempt to match you with partner companies, you must follow the rubric.
 If your resume doesn’t check all of the boxes below then we cannot accept it.

 :::danger important!
-Do not change the Speak\_ Resume Formatting.
+Do not change the formatting.

+**If you change the formatting then your resume will be automatically rejected.**

-We cannot share your resume with our partner companies if you do not follow the rules listed below.
+We cannot share your resume with our partner companies if you don't follow the rules listed below.
 Formatting is important.

-**If you change the formatting then your resume will be automatically rejected.**

 Do not change:
 - Fonts
 - Colors
 - Margins
-- Line Spacings
+- Line spacing
-- Section Titles
+- Section titles
-- Text Alignment
+- Text alignment

+You can always make another version to share outside of Speak\_. 😉

 :::

-## The Speak\_ Resume Rubric
+## The Speak\_ resume rubric

 Use the following rubric to make sure that your Speak\_ resume can be accepted.